prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 That being said, it's safe to say you can't waste any more time before you get in on the action.

 Cryptocurrencies are in, and they're here to stay.

+This guide is designed to provide you with the best cryptocurrency mining hardware.

 Don't get left behind, start mining now!